Glossary

 Edge Computing vs. Cloud Computing

-Relevance to AI and Machine Learning
+Edge Computing in AI and Machine Learning

 Real-World Applications of Edge Computing